liambll/blog-archive/_posts/2017-06-30-neural-network.markdown

 </div>

 ## 3. Convolutuional Neural Network
-A Convolutional Neural Network (ConvNet) has special network architecture that handle matrix inputs such as images.
+A convolutional Neural Network (ConvNet) has special network architecture that handle matrix inputs such as images.
 Hidden layers in convolutional architecture usually include a series of Conv-ReLU-Pool layers followed by a number of Fuly-connected layers.
 * Input layer: hold the raw pixel values of each input in [MxM] matrix
 * Convolution layer (Conv): compute result of performing convolution operation of kernel filter [FxF] on previous layer's [MxM] matrix
 <div class="imgcap">